US VISITING STUDENTS

 The final examination is usually given during the last scheduled class meeting.
 Exceptions are noted in the Schedule of Classes.
 When a course requires a final examination, there can be no individual exemptions.

 NOTE: A course cannot be dropped or removed from your record if you make any attempt to take the final examination.

-Accommodation for alternate examination dates should be worked out directly and on an individual basis between the student and faculty member involved.
+Accommodations for alternate examination dates for religious reasons should be worked out directly and on an individual basis between the student and faculty member involved.